atombysx/notes_PhD/Analysis/V1 + HVA Single Neuron Analysis.md

 ## Are t1 and t2 modulations independent?

 P(t1|t2) & P(t2|t1) high?
 For neurons modulated in t1, same for t2 or not much?
+Seems not correlated or anti-correlated.
+Neurons modulated in T1/T2 for Bs dont have

 ## Are there different types of modulations?